Mainframe-Archive/onyx/README.md

 After you pull this repository, run `yarn` to install all the dependencies.

+To run the swarm node onyx is going to connect to, run `$ ./start_node.sh <go ethereum directory> <your desired account data directory>`

 Run `yarn start` to start the development server for the frontend.
 It will serve it on `localhost:3000`.
 Once ready, you can run `yarn electron` to start the electron app, connecting to Swarm and creating a GraphQL server for the frontend.